 Fig. 9.
-Comparison of Global Warming Potential by member group: standard two-span bridge: sheet pile abutment versus concrete abutment (ready-mix concrete) [19].
+Comparison of Global Warming Potential by member group: standard two-span bridge: sheet piles abutment versus concrete abutment (ready-mix concrete) [19].

 The comparison is based on the same reference bridge as the cost comparisons without varying the superstructure.
-The use of steel sheet pile abutment leads to a reduction of 31 % of the carbon footprint at production stage.
+The GWP difference between steel sheet pile vs concrete abutments is 31 % at production stage.

 The emissions in the operation stage and for the recycling are similar for both options.
-The carbon footprint for the dismantling of the sheet pile abutment is half the one for the concrete abutment.
-Finally, the environmental impact of the sheet pile abutment over the life cycle of the bridge is 36 % lower than for the concrete abutment, leading to 12 % lower emissions for the overall bridge structure [20].
+The carbon footprint for the dismantling of the sheet piles abutment is half the one for the concrete abutment.

+Effectively, the environmental impact of steel sheet pile vs reinforced concrete abutments differ by 36 %, leading to a 12 % difference in the global warming potential of the overall bridge structure [21].

+11 An EPD is valid for 5 years therefore, this specific EPD expired in 2023.
+For the latest EPDs please refer to the ArcelorMittal Sheet Piling webpage.